jahzielv/hemingway/README.md

 A small terminal RSS reader.
 I needed an RSS feed reader and I'm learning Rust, so I decided to build one myself.
 Hemingway aims to be minimal and easy to use.

+## Misc.

+Hemingway stores your feeds list in a `.hemrc` file in your home directory.
+This file is in JSON format, mostly because it's easy to work with.
+Hemingway will create the `.hemrc` file the first time you run it.

 ## Installation

 ```bash